Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

      }
    }

-8. KMS carries out the SDP negotiation and returns the SDP Answer:
+8. Kurento carries out the SDP negotiation and returns the SDP Answer:

 .. code-block:: json